PH: (08) 8322 3677 | FAX: (08) 8322 4696

 teacher.
 The Deputy Principal works in partnership with the Principal in all areas of the school

-management processes but has a particular focus in Special Education/Students at Risk, and
+management processes but has a particular focus in Special Education/Students at Risk.
+The Student Wellbeing Leader leads the school with the implementation of the Be You Framework and Social and Emotional Learning programs.

 Staff work collaboratively as a whole and within Teams.
 We have 4 Learning Teams: Early Years,